What does IQ OQ and PQ mean? Why is it Critical in Pharma – A Practical Guide with Real-World Examples

 - Configured to meet the manufacturer’s or approved standards.

-- Compares the design specifications (“what was specified”) to the actual on-site conditions (“what was found”).
+- Achieves this by comparing the design specifications (“what was specified”) to the actual on-site conditions (“what was found”).

 2) Operational Qualification (OQ)